-- B. If emergency medication is needed, a parent/guardian will be contacted immediately. - C. In consultation with the school principal, the school nurse will be responsible to place these emergency medications in appropriate school locations that support ease of access. - D. The school nurse will be responsible to monitor the expiration date of the emergency medication and record this information in the Health Services Monthly report. - E. The school nurse will inform the Director of School Health Services of any emergency medication that is about to expire or is otherwise not fit to administer. - F. Except for albuterol as discussed in Section XI.G. below, which does not require a standing order, nurses will administer emergency medications per a standing order written and reviewed annually by the ACPS School Health Medical Consultant. - G. Undesignated albuterol inhalers and valved holding chambers are stocked in each school to be administered by any school nurse, employee of the School Board, employee of a local appropriating body, or employee of a local health department, who is authorized by the local health director and trained in the administration of albuterol inhalers and valved holding chambers, for any student believed in good faith to be in need of such medication. - 1.
-Definitions: Albuterol Inhalers
+- A. Medications will be supplied by ACPS for students demonstrating symptoms of anaphylaxis and/or asthma that do not have personal medications in the clinic. - B. If emergency medication is needed, a parent/guardian will be contacted immediately. - C. In consultation with the school principal, the school nurse will be responsible to place these emergency medications in appropriate school locations that support ease of access. - D. The school nurse will be responsible to monitor the expiration date of the emergency medication and record this information in his/herthe Health Services Monthly report. - E. The school nurse will inform the Health Services Coordinator of any emergency medication that is about to expire or is otherwise not fit to administer. - F. Except for albuterol as discussed in Section VIII.G. below, which does not require a standing order, Nnurses will administer the emergency medications per a standing order written and reviewed annually by the ACPS School Health Medical Consultant. - G. Undesignated albuterol inhalers and valved holding chambers are stocked in each school to be administered by any school nurse, employee of the School Board, employee of a local appropriating body, or employee of a local health department, who is authorized by the local health director and trained in the administration of albuterol inhalers and valved holding chambers, for any student believed in good faith to be in need of such medication. - 1.
+Definitions: Albuterol Inhalers take a slow, deep breath to breathe in all c f the medicine.
+Its one-way valve prevents the individual from accidentally exhaling into the tube.